Mason Community Arts Academy

 Read More

 Born in Ukraine, Misha Tumanov started his musical education in Costa Rica at the Instituto Superior de Artes and the Pre-College Program of the National University studying with Dr. Alexandr Sklioutovsky.
 After Mr. Tumanov graduated with honors from the National University at age seventeen, he continued his studies with Dr. Ray Kilburn at Ball State University, receiving a Master’s Degree and Artist Diploma in piano performance.
-Currently, Mr. Tumanov is a Doctoral Candidate at the University of Maryland, under Dr. Larissa Dedova, where he is recording works of the early Soviet Avant-garde, including Shostakovich, Prokofiev, Myaskovsky, Feinberg, and Roslavets.
+Currently, Mr. Tumanov received his Doctoral degree at the University of Maryland, under Dr. Larissa Dedova, where he recorded works of the early Soviet Avant-garde, including Shostakovich, Prokofiev, Myaskovsky, Feinberg, and Roslavets.

 Mr. Tumanov has taught in the DC area since 2010.
 Previously, he taught at the National University of Costa Rica, the Instituto Superior de Artes, and Ball State (both private lessons and group classes).
 Mr. Tumanov has also taught group classes at George Mason University and the University of Maryland.
 He has been often invited back to Costa Rica to work with students preparing for competitions and major performances, most notably the International Competition of Slav Music 2009 and 2010, where the students received two Second Prizes and one Third Prize.
 Mr. Tumanov’s students have performed at the Carnegie Hall, Kennedy Center, as well as prominent local venues.